Peratic Phase Transition by Bulk-to-Surface Response: Introduction

-In pursuing unconventional phases, quantum many-body states far away from equilibrium have also attracted much present research interest.
-Non-equilibrium many-body physics previously unreachable can now be probed in experimental systems such as light-driven electronic matters~\cite{2020_Demsar_JLTP} and highly controllable quantum simulation~\cite{2015_Bloch_Science,deng2016observation,smith2016many,2017_Lukin_Nature} or quantum computing platforms~\cite{2017_Monroe_TC,2017_Google_Science,2019_Pan_Science,2020_Wang_Science}.
-Quantum many-body localization happens for a disorder system in its dynamical properties at infinite temperature~\cite{2015_Huse_Review,2019_Bloch_RMP}.
+Characterization of different phases of matter is fundamental to our understanding of nature.
+With rapid developments in controlling many-body states away from equilibrium in condensed matter and quantum information experiments, the study of non-equilibrium phase transitions has attracted much present research interest.
+Non-equilibrium many-body physics previously unreachable can now be probed in experimental systems such as light-driven electronic matters~\cite{2020_Demsar_JLTP,2022_Rivera_NRP} and highly controllable quantum simulation~\cite{2021_Altman_PRXQ,2015_Bloch_Science,deng2016observation,smith2016many,2017_Lukin_Nature} or quantum computing platforms~\cite{2017_Monroe_TC,2017_Google_Science,2019_Pan_Science,2020_Wang_Science}.
+Quantum many-body localization (MBL) happens for a disorder system in its dynamical properties at infinite temperature~\cite{2015_Huse_Review,2019_Bloch_RMP}.
 Anomalous protected edge modes at zero Chern number which are unexpected for equilibrium systems, could appear in periodically driven Floquet quantum dynamics~\cite{2010_Demler_PRB,2011_Jiang_FloquetMajorana,2013_Levin_PRX}.
 Spontaneous translation symmetry breaking is generalized to the temporal domain, giving rise to crystallization in time ~\cite{2012_Wilczek_TC,2012_Wilczek_QTC,2016_Sondhi_PRL,2016_Nayak_PRL,2017_Monroe_TC,2017_Lukin_Nature}.
 There is mounting evidence suggesting non-equilibrium phases may contain exotic scenarios beyond equilibrium setups.